jrd-rocks/ensime-sublime/README.md

 ## Introduction
 This is a beta write of the new enisme plugin for sublime-text 3.
-The documentation for the stable ensime-sublime plugin is at http://ensime.org/editors/sublime/
+The documentation for the stable ensime-sublime plugin is at http://ensime.org/editors/sublime/ and github repository at https://github.com/ensime/ensime-sublime.

 ## Setup
 If you have been using the _Ensime_ plugin for sublime-text, first remove it through _Package Control_.
 This can be done by the following steps: